st-yes/killProcess/README.md

 ```
 ## USAGE

-- an alias is created and appended to your shell config file i.e .zshrc
+- an alias is created and appended to your shell config file (exmple: .zshrc)
 ### running the script:
 1. with command line arguments
 ```bash